galang-nur/galang-nur/README.md

 # Hello,
-Galang is a computer science undergraduate student.
-Intrigued in web development and data science.
-Both are subjects that he is currently focused on.
-Apart from that, he likes to talk about software engineering in general, sports, history, and movies.
+Galang is a vivid learner and aspiring software engineer focused on web development and data science.
+He likes to talk about software engineering in general, sports, history, and movies.
 <!--
 **galang-nur/galang-nur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.